-Swimming is one of the most popular recreational activities in the United States, so it’s important to know how to have fun but be safe while swimming.
+NEW ORLEANS -- Swimming is one of the most popular recreational activities in the United States.
+It can also be dangerous if reckless or unsupervised.

-Always keep an eye on children near water
+Keep an eye on children near water, ALWAYS.

 Don’t forget the right life jackets

 Young children and inexperienced swimmers should wear U.S. Coast Guard-approved life jackets when around water.
 Always check to make sure the child is wearing the correct size life jacket according to the jacket weight limits.
 Life jackets should never take the place of adult supervision and should not be relied on alone to prevent drowning.